 You can serve this pineapple coconut cake as is, or you can sprinkle the top of the cake with additional icing sugar (powdered sugar / confectioner’s suger) before serving.

-Why not pin this recipe to one of your Pinterest boards so you can make it later.
+Why not pin this tropical pineapple cake recipe to one of your Pinterest boards so you can find it easily.
 Just click the image below.

 Other recipes